Turbofan: Noise

-In the aerospace industry, chevrons are the "saw-tooth" patterns on the trailing edges of some jet engine nozzles that are used for noise reduction.
-The shaped edges smooth the mixing of hot air from the engine core and cooler air flowing through the engine fan, which reduces noise-creating turbulence.
-Chevrons were developed by GE under a NASA contract.
+In the aerospace industry, chevrons are the serrated or "saw-tooth" patterns on the trailing edges of some jet engine nacelles and exhaust nozzles that are used for noise reduction.
+The sawtooth geometry of the edges smooths the mixing of high velocity hot air from the engine core and slower moving cooler bypass (or ambient) air by creating streamwise vortices at the interface, which in turn reduces noise-creating turbulence.
+NASA contracted with General Electric and Pratt & Whitney to research and develop mixing methods in the mid 1990s and early 2000s.
+Chevrons do however induce drag resulting in a slight thrust loss.
 Some notable examples of such designs are Boeing 787, Boeing 737 Max and Boeing 747-8 – on the Rolls-Royce Trent 1000 (787), General Electric GEnx (787, 747-8) and CFM LEAP (1B variant only; 737 Max) engines.